 Best to serve with

 The fried chicken.
-This duo is unbeatable, the crispy fried chicken dipped with this spicy jalapeno aioli is very much addictive.
+This duo is unbeatable; the crispy fried chicken dipped with this spicy jalapeno aioli is addictive.

 The seafood.
 It is fantastic to pair with salmon, shrimp, or crab cakes.

 Tacos.
 Drizzle over a fish taco or shrimp taco.
-I would say this as a perfect addition.
+I would say this is a perfect addition.

 Food with cheddar cheese.
 Jalapeno and cheddar go hand in hand.
-So any food that is topped with cheddar works fine with this spicy jalapeno aioli.
+So, food topped with cheddar works fine with this spicy jalapeno aioli.

 Make ahead and storing ideas

-This jalapeno aioli is the best make-ahead friendly recipe.
-This is good to whip up two days prior to the date of your event.
+This jalapeno aioli is the best make-ahead-friendly recipe.
+This is good to whip up two days before your event date.
 Choose an air-sealed container to retain its freshness and flavors.

-The leftovers are also good to store up to 3 days when refrigerated.
+When refrigerated, the leftovers are also good to store for up to 3 days.

 Other dipping sauces you may like,

 The choice of variations for jalapeno aioli is immense.
-And the following are my favorite and I have tried.
+The following are my favorites and I have tried them.
 Additionally, it can give you an idea to make and customize your own.

 Oregano.
 Add a pinch of oregano for an enhancement.
-Fresh or dried oregano is equally great in here.
+Fresh or dried oregano is equally significant here.

 Olives.
-Chopped olives are also awesome to add.
+Chopped olives are also fantastic to add.

 Cilantro.
-If you prefer bold variation, add a tablespoon of chopped cilantro and feel the difference.
+If you prefer a bold variation, add a tablespoon of chopped cilantro and feel the difference.

 The recipe FAQ